gonicus/clacks/doc/common/event.rst

 Available events
 ================

-GOsa comes with a set of predefined events and modules itself can provide new events.
+Clacks comes with a set of predefined events and modules itself can provide new events.
 Here's a short overview:

 +---------------------+-----------+------------------------------------------------------------+